 Apart from this particular race the main things that will be watched for tomorrow are the participation rate—which will determine the number of triangulaires involving FN candidates (the more, the better for the left)—and the overall stock of left votes, which will determine the projection of seats for the second round.
 More on this tomorrow night.

-For those who don’t know French—and even for those do—an explanation.
-This is a multiple choice questionnaire developed six or seven years ago by former students at Sciences Po, to determine where one is situated on the French political spectrum.
+In France.
+(Lecteurs francophones peuvent procéder directement au test ici).
+For those who don’t know French—and even for those do—this is a multiple choice questionnaire developed six or seven years ago by former students at Sciences Po, to determine where one is situated on the French political spectrum.
 There are questions on twelve key issues, with some of the choices complex and only slight nuances of difference between them, so as to identify precisely which political party or current within a party—of a list of some 25—most closely articulates one’s views (and with a runner-up).
 So the algorithm is sophisticated.
 N.B.
 It does not speak to how one may actually vote, just which parties one is politically closest to.
 The test’s satisfaction level has been very high (see ‘Les taux de satisfaction’ tab), particularly for those supporting the major parties of government (it’s the lowest for those shown to be closest to the Front National, no doubt because many who turn out to be frontistes don’t want to admit it to themselves, or don’t otherwise identify with the FN and its leadership; which indicates that a certain number of mainstream right voters—mainly UMP—are in fact programmatically closest to the FN).
 When I first took the test, in 2006, it accurately stated my partisan preferences and likewise with friends to whom I sent the link.
 That same year I told the students (mainly French) in one of my Master’s level classes about the Politest and gave the link.
 The following week several of them said that they had taken it, along with family and friends, and found it to be dead on accurate.
 So it’s a pretty good test.

 TAXES (1 /12)